NBISweden/elixir_evaluation_evaluation/docs/introduction.md

-NBIS course evaluation questions, where the literature is searched for how these questions came to be and by which criteria the best were selected, in the hope of establishing the usefulness of this survey.
+NBIS course evaluation questions, where the literature is searched for how these questions came to be and by which criteria the best were selected, in the hope of establishing the usefulness of this survey, as well as suggestions for improvements.

 ???- question "Which alternatives are suggested?"